 The Rise of STEM

-There is no doubt that STEM is an important component for educating future generations.
-The question becomes, what is the most efficient way to train up the next generation of STEM workers?
+Undoubtedly, STEM is an important component for educating future generations.
+The question becomes, what is the most efficient way to train the next generation of STEM workers?
 It appears that community colleges are poised to handle a large portion of that training, with programs and degree options designed with specific industries in mind.

 Community Colleges Picking Up STEM Slack